This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

 - Nitrification (an important step in the global nitrogen cycle needed for olive tree productivity)

-- Symbioses (the way in which organisms live together for their mutual, and therefore, intrinsic benefit)
+- Symbioses (how organisms live together for their mutual, and therefore, intrinsic benefit)

 - Parasitism (relationship between two organisms in which one benefits at the expense of the other)

-Mycorrhiza microorganisms act as biofertilizers, bioregulators, and biocontrol agents in the soil (source).
+Mycorrhiza microorganisms act as soil biofertilizers, bioregulators, and biocontrol agents (source).
 They help olive trees to absorb more water and nutrients, particularly those less moving in the soil such as phosphorus.
 In addition, mycorrhizal fungi process other nutrients such as nitrogen, zinc, calcium, and sulfur.

-Furthermore, mycorrhizal fungi biological interaction (i.e. symbiosis) are able to influence some physiological processes, growth, and development of the olive tree (acts as a bio-regulator).
-Also, these soil microorganisms are able to modify the form and structure (i.e. morphology) of the roots, the roots/foliage ratio and even branching foliage and flowering.
+Furthermore, mycorrhizal fungi biological interaction (i.e., symbiosis) can influence some physiological processes, growth, and development of the olive tree (acts as a bio-regulator).
+Also, these soil microorganisms can modify the form and structure (i.e., morphology) of the roots, the roots/foliage ratio, and even branching foliage and flowering.

-Olive tree growers can manage the microorganisms in the soil by applying fertilizers (nutrients management), and pesticides or by using tillage.
+Olive tree growers can manage the microorganisms in the soil by applying fertilizers (nutrients management), pesticides, or tillage.

-Tillage is performed mechanically in order to modify the soil structure of the olive grove.
+Tillage is performed mechanically to modify the soil structure of the olive grove.

 Tillage benefits are the following: